maria-i-ramos/daily-pennsylvanian-basic-scraper/README.md

+# 📰 Daily Pennsylvanian Basic Scraper

+This project is a simple Python-based web scraper designed to extract article headlines from *The Daily Pennsylvanian* website and store them in a JSON file.
+It is automatically scheduled to run twice daily using GitHub Actions and serves as an ongoing data collection tool for news analysis.

+---

-# Basic Git Scraper Template
+## Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).